apnadkarni/tcl-build-extension/README.md

   uses: apnadkarni/tcl-build-extension
   with:
     # The tool chain to use.
 Only used on Windows.
 Must be 'vc' for Visual C++
     # or 'msys2' for MingW64.
-Required for Windows..
+Required on Windows.
     toolchain: 'vc'

     # Additional options to pass to configure.
 Only used for autoconf